josefnpat/LD39/readme.md

 Aces are low.

 If you land on a face card, you must discard a card.
-If that card is a face card, you draw two cards and activate the face card's suit twice.
+If the discarded card is a face card:

+1. You draw two cards
+2. Activate the face card's suit that you landed on, twice.

 ## Build